michael-hartmann/caps/docs/manual/manual.rst

 The output adopts the CSV format and additional comments start with a number sign (#).
 The first comment section contains information on the compilation like the version of CaPS, time of compilation, name of compiler, machine where it was compiled and so on.
-A second comment section gives information about the geometry (radius :math:`R`, minimal separation :math:`L`, aspect ratio :math:`R/L`, and inverse aspect ratio :math:`L/R`) as well as numerical parameters (cutoff, epsrel, iepsrel, ldim, cores).
+A second comment section gives information about the geometry (radius :math:`R`, minimal separation :math:`L`, aspect ratio :math:`R/L`, and inverse aspect ratio :math:`L/R`) as well as numerical parameters and the employed integration technique (cutoff, epsrel, iepsrel, ldim, cores, quad).
 We will discuss the latter in more detail below.
 The value of the cores parameter is the number of MPI processes that were used for the computation.

 The following section lists the numerical results for the determinant of the scattering matrix printed for the different Matsubara frequencies at which it